Two of Pentacles

 CareerIcon for 'Career' row

-A time where you need to be sure of your priorities is approaching.
-There will be a lot of work to do and more than one task may come in at the same time.
+A time when you need to be sure of your priorities is approaching.
+There will be a lot of work to do, and more than one task may come in at the same time.

 Whatever the make-up of the work, it is important to be true to yourself and set your own priorities rather than take on the priorities of others, as they may not be totally to your benefit.

-It may be important to learn to say ‘no’ or ask for help, as well as realistically assess timescales and how much time you can professionally afford if you also have personal commitments.
+It may be essential to learn to say ‘no’ or ask for help, as well as realistically assess timescales and how much time you can professionally afford if you also have personal commitments.

 You are taking on more than you can do at work, and this is affecting other parts of your life.